pixelbrackets/cookie-consent/README.md

 what data does each cookie hold, is its lifespan appropriate to its purpose, is it a first or third‑party cookie, who controls the data?

-Instead of saying “we use all kinds of cookies, I dont even know which and why” a website owner should be able to tell why and when cookies are used.
+Instead of saying “we use all kinds of cookies, I don't even know which and why” a website owner should be able to tell why and when cookies are used.

 A website needs to differentiate…